 "Are you done daydreaming?"
 Walt's voice was stiff, annoyed.
 "I've been calling you for the last ten minutes."

 That was an exaggeration, of course, but rather than argue, Jesse heard the words "Yo, sorry, okay?" coming out of his own mouth before he could think about it.

 "Just wake up, Jesse.
 Two man process.
 Two."

-"You're not working," Walter countered.
+"Thinking?
+Don't hurt yourself," Walter countered.
 "And a second, by the way, was more like ten minutes.
 Quit daydreaming on my time."